 Nora Burkey: Programs and research advisor, PGE

-Nora Burkey joined the PGE team in May, 2016, helping to build strategy and develop proposals for our work in 2017.
-She is now additionally supporting the creation of PGE’s Project Methodology and Common Measurement Framework, and continuing to ensure that PGE can inspire and engage industry members to take action on gender equity.
-Nora holds a degree in Sustainable Development from SIT Graduate Institute, where she focused on gender and food systems and conducted research on women’s lending groups in coffee cooperatives.
-For the past three years, she has lived in Nicaragua building non-profit The Chain Collaborative, which focuses on small community-led development projects with local leaders in coffee communities around the world.
-While working with PGE, she is also independently obtaining a PhD in International Development at St. Mary’s University in Halifax, Nova Scotia, focusing on development in the coffee sector with fellow coffee researcher Dr. Gavin Fridell.
+Nora Burkey joined the PGE team in May 2016, helping to build strategy and develop proposals for our work in 2017.
+She supported the creation of PGE’s Project Methodology and Common Measurement Framework, and is continuing to ensure that PGE can inspire and engage industry members to take action on gender and generational equity through heading up research initiatives and program management.
+Nora holds a master's degree in Sustainable Development from SIT Graduate Institute, where she focused on gender and food systems and conducted research on women’s lending groups in Nicaraguan coffee cooperatives.
+Nora is also the founder of The Chain Collaborative, which focuses on small community-led development projects with local leaders in coffee communities around the world..

 In addition, PGE works with a strategic array of consultants in the coffee industry and development sector to complement our staff expertise in the design and implementation of key programs.
 PGE also counts on staff support from the Coffee Quality Institute (CQI) as the founding organization and fiscal sponsor.
 CQI operational staff support key areas of PGE financial, grant and administrative management.